 We have already mentioned some recent Principle updates that added more capabilities to the tool.
 Recording and exporting prototypes is much easier thanks to those updates.
 They are available in GIF or MOV formats.
 On the other hand, many designers are used to working with MP4 format, which is easier to understand.
 Working with GIF formats may experience obstacles although the format is still rather heavy.

 If you want to put an ease on prototype exporting, you can benefit from the following approaches:

 - Use MOV to record prototypes.

 - Use Photoshop to adjust the size of the animation and meet the quality requirements towards the recording.

 Another great advantage about the tool is the availability of the original prototype.
 You can provide the file to your customer as well as another designer.
-The original file can be easily accessed via Principle iOS application.
+The original file can be easily accessed via Principle iOS application with iOS developer.

 Mobile design is all about researching and experimenting.
 Working with Principle may reveal many great hidden opportunities and functions you will certainly appreciate.
 The tool certainly has a great potential in addition to possibilities you will never find in any official guide.
 Working in a team with other designers will let you know the secret of the tool and come up with superior prototypes of your customers’ apps.